The

 10.

-also a little light reflected off of the eyes which is almost mandatory for all types of bird photography.
+There was also a little light reflected off of the eyes which is almost mandatory for all types

 West